Skip to main content

 Next update

-Flood Room Live will be updated if conditions change or weather alerts impacting our region are issued.
+Flood Room will be updated by 11am tomorrow (Sunday, 14 September) unless weather conditions change or weather alerts impacting our region are issued.

 New Zealand Flood Pics